koonox/nav-editor/README.md

 - username: `admin`
 - password: `123456`

-> You must set port `80` can access in inbound rules of security rules

 Finally you can resolve your domain to your IP, and you can access nav-editor project like: